-Glimpse the past through old images of Oldham, in the Greater Manchester area of North West England, UK.
+Glimpse history through old images of Oldham, in the Greater Manchester area of North West England, UK.

 Maytime Celebrations 1928